-From a low dome of tiny, silky, silvery blue-green "lupin" leaves, arise short, stumpy spikes of blue and white flowers.
-This little gem looks exotic and tender, but is completely frost-hardy, but if pot grown, and starved, can win many a prize!
-Very few viable seeds have been collected.
+From a low dome of tiny, silky, silvery blue-green "lupin" leaves, arise short, stumpy spikes of gorgeous blue and white flowers.
+This little gem looks exotic and tender, but is completely frost-hardy, and if pot grown, and starved, can win many a prize! .
+In the USA its habitats include coastal sage scrub, chaparral, northern coastal scrub, dry foothill woodland, and yellow pine forest.
+One of the only plants that absolutely thrives on drought!
+Very few viable seeds have been collected

 These seeds have already been thoroughly cleaned and cold-stored for several months.
 They should be sown into a well-drained, sandy compost at any time of the year, and covered thinly with sand or grit and kept moist.
 Keep at between 15 and 20 degrees C. Germination usually occurs within 4 to 6 weeks although some seeds may take much longer.

 Common name:Chamisso silver bush lupine.
 Lupinus albifrons